dkyazzentwatwa/cypher-jammer/README.md

 # Cypher Jammer

-### Open-source Wireless Jamming Pentesting Device
+### Open-source Wireless Jamming Pentesting Device using ESP32-WROOM-32D & 2 NRFL01+PA+LNA Modules

 ### Designed to also work with a flipper zero, and has some extra pins to add other modules!